LordDashMe/github-contribution-stats/README.md

 ## Demo

-- See an example of usage with some of our well-known open source contributors. :trophy:.
+- See an example of usage with some of our well-known open source contributors. :trophy:

   - [Linus Torvalds](https://github.com/torvalds)